drbean/edit/steve/survey.md

 ### Questions to ask about English and future careers

+The secret of achievement is to hold a picture of a successful outcome in mind. - Henry David Thoreau.

 1. What did you study in High School?
 1. What kind of jobs do you hope to have during your 2nd & 3rd years?
 2-3年級時希望有的工作
 1. Do you think your English listening skills聽力能力 will be important for any of those jobs?